 - A new I-765 form.

-Once we receive those documents we will send you a new I-20 with the OPT STEM extension dates along with instructions to apply for the extension.
+Once we receive those documents we will send you a new I-20 with the OPT STEM extension dates along with instructions to apply for the extension and a checklist of documents you need to send in.
 Documents will be mailed to the mailing address listed on the I-765 form.

 Information for Employers

 - Employers play a key role in maintaining and strengthening the integrity of the STEM

 OPT extension program.
 Although compliance with the program's various reporting requirements

 predominately apply to students and their universities, there are instances where